Alex Kirilloff Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Royals pitching staff ranks 23rd in the league.
+- The Royals pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- The Royals' 5.19 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have a 5.24 team ERA that ranks 28th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.